Jiaqi1song/RayTracing/README.md

 - [ ] BVH acceleration on CUDA
 - [ ] Animation

-## Compile and run the ray tracer (modify the parameters in the render.sh script)
+## Compile and run the ray tracer (modify the parameters in the script)

 ```bash
 bash render.sh